-1.1 Unless otherwise expressly agreed, the following "General Terms of Delivery and Payment" (GTDP) apply, in addition to the customs of timber transport (Tegernseer customs), to all contracts, deliveries and other services in business transactions with entrepreneurs within the meaning of § 14 BGB (German Civil Code), legal entities of public law or public special funds (collectively "customers").
+1.1 Unless expressly agreed otherwise, the following "General Terms and Conditions of Delivery and Payment" (GTC) shall apply - in addition to the customs in the timber industry (“Tegernseer Gebräuche”) - to all contracts, deliveries and other services in inter-company business transactions with entrepreneurs within the meaning of § 14 of the German Civil Code (BGB), legal entities under public law or special funds under public law (collectively "Buyer").

-1.2 Our GTDP apply exclusively.
-Deviating, conflicting or supplementary terms and conditions of the buyer shall only become part of the contract if and insofar as we have expressly consented to their application.
-This approval requirement applies in any case, for example, even if we provide the service to the buyer without reservation in knowledge of the buy’s terms and conditions.
+1.2 Our GTC shall apply exclusively.
+Deviating, conflicting or supplementary general terms and conditions of the Buyer shall only become part of the contract if and to the extent that we have expressly agreed to their validity.
+This requirement of consent shall apply in any case, for example even if we render performance to the Buyer without reservation in knowledge of the Buyer's GTC.

-1.5 Legally relevant declarations and notifications that are to be submitted to us by the buyer after the conclusion of the contract (e.g. deadlines, notification of defects, declaration of rescission or reduction) must be in writing to be effective.
+1.6 Legally relevant declarations and notifications to be made to us by the Buyer after conclusion of the contract (e.g. setting of deadlines, notifications of defects, declaration of withdrawal or reduction) must be made in text form to be effective.
 Legal formal requirements and further proof, in particular in the event of doubts about the legitimacy of the person making the declaration, shall remain unaffected.

-2.1 The offers contained in the catalogues and sales documents of the seller, as well as on the internet - as far as they are not expressly designated as binding - are always non-binding and without engagement, i.e. only an invitation to submit an offer.
+2.1 The offers contained in the Seller's catalogues and sales documents, as well as - unless expressly designated as binding - on the Internet are always non-binding and subject to change, i.e. only to be understood as an invitation to submit an offer.

-2.3 If, after the conclusion of the contract, the Seller becomes aware of facts, in particular default of payment with regard to earlier deliveries, which, according to due commercial discretion, indicate that the purchase price claim is jeopardized due to a lack of solvency on the part of the buyer, the seller is entitled, after setting a reasonable deadline, to demand from the Buyer, at the Buyer's option, concurrent payment or corresponding securities at the buyer's discretion and, in the event of refusal, to withdraw from the contract, whereby the invoices for partial deliveries already made will become due immediately.
+2.3 If, after the conclusion of the contract, the Seller becomes aware of facts, in particular default of payment with regard to earlier deliveries, which, according to due commercial discretion, indicate that the purchase price claim is at risk due to the Buyer's lack of ability to pay, the Seller shall be entitled, after setting a reasonable deadline, to demand from the Buyer, at the Buyer's option, concurrent payment or corresponding securities and, in the event of refusal, to withdraw from the contract, in which case the invoices for partial deliveries already made shall become due immediately.

 3. DELIVERY, TRANSFER OF RISK AND DELAY

-3.2 The risk of accidental loss and accidental deterioration of the goods passes to the buyer at the latest with the transfer.
-However, in the case of shipment purchase (“Versendungskauf”) to a place other than the place of performance, the risk of accidental loss and accidental deterioration of the goods, as well as the risk of delay shall pass to the Buyer upon delivery of the goods to the forwarding agent, the carrier or the person or institution designated to carry out the shipment.
+3.2 The risk of accidental loss and accidental deterioration of the goods shall pass to the Buyer at the latest upon handover.
+However, in the case of shipment purchase (“Versendungskauf”) to a place other than the place of performance, the risk of accidental loss and accidental deterioration of the goods as well as the risk of delay shall pass to the Buyer upon delivery of the goods to the forwarding agent, the carrier or any other person or institution designated to carry out the shipment.
 If acceptance has been agreed, this shall be decisive for the transfer of risk.
 The statutory provisions of the law on contracts for work shall apply to an agreed acceptance.
 The handover or acceptance shall be deemed equivalent if the Buyer is in default of acceptance.

-3.3 Partial deliveries are permitted to a reasonable extent.
+3.3 Partial deliveries are permissible to a reasonable extent.

-3.4 The delivery period is individually agreed or specified by us upon acceptance of the order.
-If this is not the case, the delivery period is approximately three (3) weeks from the contract’s conclusion.
+3.4 The delivery period shall be agreed individually or stated by us upon acceptance of the order.
+If this is not the case, the delivery period shall be approximately three (3) weeks from the conclusion of the contract.

-3.5 If we are unable to comply with binding delivery deadlines for reasons for which we are not responsible (non-availability of the service), we will inform the buyer immediately and at the same time notify them of the expected new delivery deadline.
-If the service is not available within the new delivery period, we are entitled to withdraw from the contract in whole or in part; we will immediately reimburse any consideration already provided by the buyer.
-Non-availability of the service in this sense shall be deemed to be, in particular, the failure of our supplier to deliver to us on time, neither we nor our suppliers are at fault or where we are not obliged to procure in the individual case.
+3.5 If we are unable to meet binding delivery deadlines for reasons for which we are not responsible (non-availability of the service), we shall inform the Buyer of this immediately and at the same time inform him of the expected new delivery deadline.
+If the service is also not available within the new delivery period, we shall be entitled to withdraw from the contract in whole or in part; we shall immediately refund any consideration already paid by the Buyer.
+A case of non-availability of the performance in this sense shall be deemed to be, in particular, the failure of our supplier to deliver to us on time, neither we nor our supplier are at fault or we are not obliged to procure in the individual case.

-3.6 In the event of a delay in delivery, the buyer is obliged, at the request of the seller, to declare within a reasonable period whether they wish to continue to insist on delivery or withdraw from the contract because of the delay and/or demand damages instead of delivery.
+3.6 In the event of a delay in delivery, the Buyer shall be obliged, at the Seller's request, to declare within a reasonable period of time whether it still insists on delivery or withdraws from the contract due to the delay and/or claims damages instead of performance.

 3.7 The occurrence of our delay in delivery shall be determined in accordance with the statutory provisions.
 In any case, however, a reminder by the Buyer is required.
 If we are in default of delivery, the Buyer may demand lump-sum compensation for the damage caused by the delay.
 The lump-sum compensation shall amount to 0.5% of the net price (delivery value) for each completed calendar week of the delay, but in total not more than 5% of the delivery value of the goods delivered late.
-We reserve the right to prove that the buyer has incurred no damage or only a much lesser damage than the above lump sum.
+We reserve the right to prove that the Buyer has not suffered any damage at all or that the damage is significantly less than the aforementioned lump sum.

-3.8 The rights of the buyer in accordance with section 7 of this GTDP and our statutory rights, in particular in the event of an exclusion of the obligation to perform (for example due to impossibility or unreasonableness of the service and/or subsequent performance).
+3.8 The rights of the Buyer pursuant to section 7 of these GTC and our statutory rights, in particular in the event of an exclusion of the obligation to perform (e.g. due to impossibility or unreasonableness of performance and/or subsequent performance), shall remain unaffected.

 4. PRICES AND TERMS OF PAYMENT